w3c/securityig/administration/how-to-review.md

 ### <a id="finding-new-proposals" />1.
 Identifying Proposals To Review
 The security review process begins by a group formally requesting a security review.
-Groups request a review by creating an issue in IF's [security-request repo on GitHub](https://github.com/w3c/security-request/).
+Groups request a review by creating an issue in the [security-request repo on GitHub](https://github.com/w3c/security-request/).
 New requests will appear as [open issues](https://github.com/w3c/security-request/issues).

 Sometimes, Security IG chairs or team contact may approach area experts directly or take on the review themselves.